Zilliqa/delegated_staking/README.md

   Owner is 0x15fc323DFE5D5DCfbeEdc25CEcbf57f676634d77
 ```

-You and your delegators will need the proxy address from the above output in all commands below.
+You will need the proxy address from the above output in all commands below.
 If you know the address of a proxy contract but don't know which variant of staking it supports, run
 ```bash
 forge script script/CheckVariant.s.sol --rpc-url $RPC_URL --sig "run(address payable)" 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2
 ```